nickbradley/scout-study/README.md

 This repository contains code to support running the Scout study and the resulting data that was collected.

-The Scout tool can be found [here](https://github.com/nickbradley/scout).
+The Scout tool can be found [here]().
-The tool for running the study in VSCode is [here](https://github.com/nickbradley/toast).
+The tool for running the study in VSCode is [here]().

+## Instruments

+- `post-study-questions.txt` Survey questions asked once participants completed all of the tasks.
+- `post-task-questions.txt` Questions asked in the IDE each time a participant completed each task.
+- `prescreen-questions.txt` Questions used to screen workers on the Prolific and Mechanical Turk Platforms for JavaScript experience.

-## Data
+## Raw Data

-### Gathering raw data

-Raw study data from GitHub (`data/repos`) and Qualtrics (`data/survey-responses.tsv`) go here.

-Add all valid repos to `data/repolist`.
+`./data/raw/`

+Archived participant GitHub repositories and survey responses.
+The archive name corresponds to a random study identifier.

-You can then download the repos by running `yarn clone:repos` from the `./scripts`.
+To download the repos, add their URLs to `./data/repolist` and run `yarn clone:repos` from `./data/scripts/`.

 Download survey responses from the "Data and Analysis" tab of the [_Scout Evaluation_](https://ubc.yul1.qualtrics.com/responses/#/surveys/SV_29vvq6zg3DIivmS) survey on qualtrics.
 Click the dropdown next to "Add Filter" and choose "completed-tasks" which should filter the responses to 40.
 Click "Export & Import > Export Data..."
 Under the CSV option, uncheck "Download all fields" and click "Download".
 Note that the fields/columns in the Data and Analysis tab have already been selected to match the data to import in the Notebook.

+## Clean Data

+`./data/clean/`

+Data prepared for analysis.
+The raw data is transformed by running `yarn make:datasets` from `./data/scripts/`.

 ## Resources

 A collection of random files and scripts to manage the study.

-### Managing CodeSpaces (cs-cleaner)

-GitHub only allows a maximum of 30 codespaces to be running at time.
-Attempting to create a new codespace once the maximum has been reached results in a client error (e.g., when the survey attempts to provision a workspace).

-This limit can be quickly reached as mechanical turk workers start the survey and provision a workspace only to drop out of the study.
-To control this, I have created a small package `cs-cleaner` in `./resources` that gets the active codespaces from GitHub and deletes any that have not been used recently (configurable).
-It is deployed on heroku as `enigmatic-brook-86776` and scheduled to run every 60 minutes.
-See the [README.md](./resources/cs-cleaner/README.md) for deployment instructions.

 ### JavaScript for Survey pages (survey-pages)